COVID-19 Information and Support for Kiwi Music People

 You can contact the service by email at email@example.com, or via the web at our Talk to Us Now page here.

 For more information about the MusicHelps Wellbeing Service, take a look at our website here.

-ALL ENQUIRIES TO THE MUSICHELPS WELLBEING SERVICE AND MUSICHELPS BENEVOLENT FUND ARE COMPLETELY CONFIDENTIAL.
+ALL ENQUIRIES TO THE MUSICHELPS WELLBEING SERVICE AND MUSICHELPS COVID-19 EMERGENCY GRANT ARE COMPLETELY CONFIDENTIAL.

 Dominion Law is a leading music & entertainment law firm that provides advice to creative people around the country, including music people that are internationally successful and those that are just starting out.
 To help those affected by the COVID-19 crisis, they are offering free advice to music people.
 Email them now at firstname.lastname@example.org .